Sandpiper Juniors was founded in 1961 as a mother-daughter affiliation with Sandpipers.

 Membership in the original organization was extended to daughters of Sandpipers in high school who wanted to participate in community service.
 Sandpiper Juniors membership now includes any South Bay high school girl who attends a Prospective Member meeting (information below) and submits an application for consideration in a membership lottery.
 Daughters and granddaughters of Sandpipers are considered “legacies” and have first priority in the selection process.

-Sandpiper Juniors has grown in number and strength with 102 current active members.
+Sandpiper Juniors has grown in number and strength with over 120 current active members.
 The organization’s Bylaws govern their association with Sandpipers.
-Support is provided by a parent advisory board and Sandpipers Liaison Advisors who keep Sandpipers’ Board apprised of the group’s activities.
+Support is provided by Sandpiper Junior Advisors and Sandpipers Liaison who keep Sandpipers’ Board apprised of the group’s activities.
 Sandpiper Juniors are committed to philanthropy, outreach and community service projects.

-The Sandpiper Juniors are very excited about the 2015-2016 year and are looking forward to their philanthropic and community service projects.
-Remember your Daughters and Granddaughters entering high school may apply the SPRING before high school.
+The Sandpiper Juniors are very excited about the 2019-2020 year and are looking forward to their philanthropic and community service projects.
+Applicants entering high school may apply the SPRING before high school.

 Prospective member and a parent must attend one of the two scheduled meetings – this includes any legacy prospective members.
 Incoming 9th graders in the South Bay are eligible, and incoming 10th and 11th graders in the South Bay are eligible, space permitting.

 Manhattan Beach Library – 1320 Highland Ave Manhattan Beach 90266

 Hermosa Beach Community Center – 710 Pier Ave Hermosa Beach 90254

 Grettel Fournell, Dominique Webster, & Driza Carrizo